 There are over 200 species of turtles found around the world.
 Though some will venture into brackish or salt water, only sea turtles live in the ocean all the time.
 Turtles can be found all over the planet and most every continent has at least one species; the only except is Antarctica.
 All turtles reproduce by laying eggs in the spring.
 These eggs will hatch late summer to early fall and new offspring will begin life late in the year.
 If its cold enough, turtles will hibernate and though they can remain active year round in southern climates, most will lay quiet during cold spells.
 It’s during this time that many predators such as raccoon, alligators and bear will readily prey upon turtles.
 Turtles are slow moving and offer little resistance so they present an easy target to most carnivores that are smart enough to get past their hard protective shell which serves as their only defense.
 In fact, many people enjoy the consumption of turtle and regularly hunt them for food.

 TURTLE PROBLEMS *

 Turtles can become a problem when two vital ingredients are locally available.
 First, they need water.
 Any small body of water will attract turtles.
 Next, they need food.
 If the water has food in it or around it, turtles may like to “move in” and take advantage of the offering.
 Food will present itself in the form of fish or plants.

-TURTLES EAT FISH
+TURTLES EAT FISH AND LOVE KOI PONDS! *

 Any man made pond with fish such as koi, crappie or carp will surely get the attention of any local turtles.
 Similarly, rice fields offer excellent harborage and food for turtles as well and if left unmanaged, their feeding will surely impact the harvest.